Connecting to your virtual machine

 If you are using an image provided by Pouta, and logged in using the default user account, you will be able to run commands as root with

 sudo with no password.
 If other accounts are created, they will not have

 sudo <some command>

-You can also get a root shell like so:
+You can also get an interactive root shell:

 Connect to a machine using the Pouta virtual console

-You can open a console session by clicking Console from the instance dropdown menu:
+- From the instance page at Compute > Instances, open a console session by clicking Console in the instance dropdown menu:

-To input text into the console click the grey bar as shown:
+- To input text in the console, click the grey bar:

-Umlaut *characters don't work in the virtual console for most keymaps.
+Umlaut characters, such as ä or ö, do not work in the virtual console for most keymaps.